Mar-a-Lago: Trump ownership

 Donald Trump initially offered the Post family $15 million, which was rejected.
 Trump then purchased land between Mar-a-Lago and the ocean from Jack C. Massey, the former owner of KFC, for $2 million, stating he intended to build a home that would block Mar-a-Lago's beach view.
 This threat caused competing interest in Mar-a-Lago to decline.
 Trump purchased the property for $7 million in 1985.
 Different sources have put the combined total cost of the purchase at around $10 million.
 The minimum acceptable bid had been $20 million, and the interior furnishings were appraised at $8 million.

 Mar-a-Lago, which was renovated by Trump, remained largely true to its original style.
 Extensive renovations were done, including the addition of a 20000 sqft ballroom.
 The club has five clay tennis courts and a waterfront pool.
 Trump's wife at the time, Ivana Trump, managed the property.

 In 1992, Trump was filmed with Jeffrey Epstein at a party in Mar-a-Lago.
 The footage received attention following Epstein's arrest for child sex trafficking in 2019, and video footage of Trump talking to Epstein in Mar-a-Lago appears in the 2020 mockumentary black comedy film Borat Subsequent Moviefilm.
 It was also alleged that Mar-a-Lago hosted an event for 28 women in 1992 where Trump and Epstein were the only male attendees.
 Further photographs of the pair taken at Mar-a-Lago include a photograph of Trump and Epstein from 1997, and a photograph taken on February 12, 2000, with Trump, Epstein, Ghislaine Maxwell, and Trump's future wife Melania.

 In the early 1990s, Trump faced financial difficulties.
 While negotiating with bankers he attempted to divide Mar-a-Lago into smaller properties, alarming Palm Beach residents.
-City council rejected this plan.
+Town council rejected this plan.
 Trump instead turned the estate into a private club in 1995, fighting what he considered to be excessive restrictions.